everpcpc/channels/README.md

 # mcdc

-A Message Collection and Distribution Center
+mcdc is a message gateway, which stands for `Message Collection and Distribution Center`.

-with a stateless irc protocol subset server and api endpoints.
+With a stateless irc protocol subset server and streaming web api endpoints.

+And backend message queue based on redis pubsub.

 ## TODO